Zingle/rest-api-documentation/error_codes.md

 2811 | Missing city |
 2812 | Invalid account specified for service |
 2900 | Service channel not found |
+2901 | channel_type_id required |
+2902 | Channels of this type can not be assigned to services | 2903 | value is required |
+2904 | A service channel with that display_name already exists |
+2905 | Error while provisioning the phone number |
+2906 | Unknown channel type |
+2907 | The chosen country does not support phone number provisioning | 2908 | Country is required when provisioning phone numbers | 2909 | The specified email domain is not permitted | 2910 | The specified email is already in use |
 3000 | Contact not found |
 3001 | Missing value for contact custom field value | 3002 | Contact custom field not found |